How to Clean Enameled Cast Iron Cookware

 There are different types of enamel and they need to be treated differently

-Le Creuset has a different type of enamel on their cast iron Dutch ovens and their skillets.
+Le Creuset has a different type of enamel on its cast-iron Dutch ovens and its skillets.
 One is cream in color, the other black.
 The cream enamel should always have oil in it prior to turning on the heat.
-While neither enameled pot is suitable for direct high temperatures, The black enamel can go to a higher heat, making it a perfect choice for steaks.
+While neither enameled pot is suitable for direct high temperatures, the black enamel can go to a higher heat, making it a perfect choice for steaks.
 Instead of oiling the pan, you’ll get a better result if you oil the foods you are cooking instead.
-For example, oil your steak before placing it in the pan, don’t oil the pan.
-Because of this, you can use a stronger pot brush to clean a black interior enamel pan than you should use with the cream finish.
+For example, oil your steak before placing it in the pan; don’t oil the pan.
+Because of this, you can use a stronger pot brush to clean a black interior enamel pan than you would use with the cream finish.

-How to clean cast iron with an enamel coating
+How to clean enameled cast iron (step by step)

 The BEST way to clean cast iron is with warm water, dish soap, and a non-abrasive pot brush.
 Here’s how…